Skip to main content

 Concourse E - Regional Flights

-*Some services operated by these airlines are seasonal or charter.
-Always check directly with the airline.
+*Some services are seasonal.
+Always check with your airline.

-All concourses and gates at CLT are connected post-security, meaning that once inside the secure area, you can walk to any concourse.
+All concourses and gates at CLT are connected post-security.
 There are no internal trains or trams.

-• Arrive Early: Given potential congestion at check-in, security, and long walking distances, arrive at least 2 hours early for domestic flights and 3 hours for international flights.
+• Arrive Early: Arrive at least 2 hours early for domestic flights and 3 hours for international ones.
+At CLT, time "flies" between security lines and walks to the gate.

 Rent a Car